zjh1943/mendix-key-event-listening-container/README.md

 ## KeyEventListeningContainer

-A container to listen Key events in Mendix.
+A mendix pluggable widget (container) to listen Key events.
 The events can be from the DOM elements inside this container or from the `document.window`.

 ## Features